Mean-field limits \`a la Tanaka and large deviations for particle systems with network interactions: Particle systems as fixed points

-that will be used to model the time evolution of the input weights, initially taken in the space $\mathcal{W}'$, with values in a possibly different \emph{space of weights} $\mathcal{W}$.
+takes the input weights, initially in the space $\mathcal{W}'$ and an input data in $\Omega$ and outputs the time-evolution process of the weights that take values in the space $\mathcal{W}$ (possibly different than $\mathcal{W}'$).
 We use the notational convention